- Continue Reading

 So make sure you don’t delay when you notice such bites on your body.
 If the pain increases or bite gets severe, immediately visit a doctor and take medications or treatment as prescribed.

 If you have a mosquito or bed bug infestation that you can’t handle, don’t wait to call us at Control Exterminating.
-We offer an effective mosquito control and bed bug removal to completely get rid of the pesky critters. ***
+We offer an effective mosquito control and a bed bug exterminator to completely get rid of the pesky critters. ***